n-rook/osfe-hell-overhaul/README.md

 The intent is to make the early game less punishing while still forcing the player to fight tough bosses later.
 The faulty shields also make boss fights harder, so I don't want them to be too punishing.

 ### 19
-19 makes mana regen half as effective, but grants 0.5 regen initially to offset this penalty.
+19 halves the regen granted by static sources of mana regen, like Mana Vein or Manajam.
+It does not impact transient mana regen granted by artifacts like Moonstone; nor does it impact mana granted by effects like Citrine.
+It also does not affect pacts.

-This does make alternate sources of mana regen more attractive; characters like Teardown Hazel will actually start with more mana than they normally do.
+19 does improve artifacts that grant negative mana regen.

 ### 20
 Good luck.